salesforce/tough-cookie/api/docs/tough-cookie.getcookiesoptions.md

 - `'none'` - This indicates a cross-origin request.

-- `undefined` - SameSite is not be enforced!
+- `undefined` - SameSite is not enforced!
 This can be a valid use-case for when CSRF isn't in the threat model of the system being built.

 Defaults to `undefined` if not provided.